vivzon/shm/README.md

   Use the credentials printed at the end of your deployment script (or check /root/shm-deployment-info.txt).

 # Step 10 — Secure the setup
-  bash - rm -rf /var/www/shm-panel/install
+  rm -rf /var/www/shm-panel/install

   # Optionally install a firewall:
-  bash - ufw allow 'Nginx Full'
+  ufw allow 'Nginx Full'
-  bash - ufw enable
+  ufw enable

 # ✅ Done!
 Your SHM Panel should now be accessible at